natalyjc/natalyjc/README.md

 ## Hi there, I'm Nataly 👋

 - 🔭 I’m currently working as a Space Technology Research Intern awarded by NASA New Jersey Space Grant Consortium.
-My research focuses on using 3D computer vision and machine learning techniques to track and classify near-Earth objects and space debris to enhance space safety.
+My research focuses on using 3D computer vision and machine learning techniques to predict potentially hazardous near-Earth objects to enhance space safety.
 - 📫 How to reach me: njimene1@stevens.edu

 <!--**natalyjc/natalyjc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.